Data Centers in Western Ma

 Natural Disaster Risk

 Western Massachusetts has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68, as of September 2025.
-This elevated score is driven almost entirely by weather-related events common to the inland Northeast.
+While no single risk is extreme, the cumulative score reflects the need for purpose-built, resilient facilities.